ShivamTripathi028/rak-chatbot-backend/product-categories/wisduo/rak3272-sip-breakout-board/quickstart.md

 | y         | Reattempt interval in seconds (7-255) - 8 is the default.   |
 | z         | Number of join attempts (0-255) - 0 is the default.             |

-5. After 5 or 6&nbsp;seconds, if the request is successfully received by a LoRaWAN gateway, then you should see a **JOINED** status reply.
+5. After 5 or 6 seconds, if the request is successfully received by a LoRaWAN gateway, then you should see a **JOINED** status reply.

 :::tip NOTE
 - If the OTAA device fails to join, verify that the device is within the coverage area of a functional LoRaWAN gateway configured to connect to ChirpStack.
 Ensure that the OTAA parameters (**DevEUI** and **AppKey**) are correct by using the commands: